elitaldev/lunaria/README.md

 SCOOPS Ice Cream Parlour is a friendly, local ice cream parlour.
 It needed a clear and striking website design that reflected the parlour's traditional flavours and aesthetic.

+Lunaria beauty, friendly, proffesional, trained team nedded a clear and simple website design so they can improve there business in local area.
 ### **Visitor Goals**

-SCOOPS customers vary in age and it was a requirement that the website is straight to the point and easy to use for those seeking information about the menu, location, and opening times.
-The site was designed to be responsive to allow visitors to view it from a range of devices and the menu was to have decipherable font from either portrait or landscape orientation.
-It was important for the opening times and location of the shop to be accessible from every page via the footer.
+lunaria beauty is mostly for women who's looking to Prevent further damage both from light/sun and the environment to there skin;
+ Keeping our skin looking beautiful by optimizing hydration, barrier function and cell turnover, and minimizing irritation Helping to repair past superficial damage to skin. which cannot repair deep damage to skin with skin care products.
+They don’t go deep enough.
 In addition, an interactive Google Map would be needed to direct those not familiar with the town.

 ### **First Time Visitor**
   - A user can access each page of the site with one click via the navigation bar.
-  - A user can access the menu and prices via the button located at the center of the landing page.
+  - A user can access the menu and prices via the button located on the navbar called pricelist.
-  - A user can view the opening times and location via the footer.
+  - A user can view our social media address in footer.
-  - A user can find a map to the parlour via the navigation bar and footer.
+  - A user can find a map on the contact page.

 ### **Returning Visitor**

-  - A user can quickly access the menu via the landing page to check menu options and prices.
+  - A user can quickly access the menu via the landing page.
-  - A user can learn about the business ethos by scrolling down the landing page.
+  - A user can learn about the treatments on the landing page.
-  - A user can find social media links in the footer to learn more about SCOOPS.
+  - A user can find social media links in the footer to learn more about lunaria.
   - A user can use the contact form to connect with the business.

 ### **Frequent Visitor**
-  - A user can see opening hours quickly by scrolling down the landing page.

   - A user can view the social media links to check for menu updates.

 ---